Ask AI

 Parameters:

-• instance (Optional[DagsterInstance]) – The dagster instance configured to run the schedule.
+• instance (Optional[DagsterInstance]) – The Dagster instance configured to run the schedule.

 • scheduled_execution_time (datetime) – The time in which the execution was scheduled to happen.
 May differ slightly from both the actual execution time and the time at which the run config is computed.